GnosisEcosystemFund/Gnosis-Bounties-/gnosis-buyback/Readme.md

 ### Example Use Cases

 #### Control Available Tokens

 A project would take part as the seller in an auction, most commonly WETH (but could be any ERC20 such as DAI).
 The auction the project would take part in is to buy back their SpecificToken would be WETH-SpecificToken (e.g. WETH as sellToken and SpecificToken as the BidToken).
 The project would pre-submit a WETH (or other ERC20) as the sellVolume to a smart contract, which executes the buybacks on its own. i.e. via the `depositSellToken` function.

-This project allows external people to poke the `postSellOrder` function by setting `allowExternalPoke` to `True`.
-The project also sets the `minTimeInterval` between succesful invokes to be every 30 days and `tipAmount` to compensate for gas costs as 0.001 ether.

 They decide to participate in the latest auction by setting auction index to `[0]` and buy 20 WETH worth of SpecificToken.
 The project can decide to withdraw the bought tokens from the buyback contract via the `withdraw` function.